-If you sell products on Amazon, you need to focus on getting reviews.
+If you sell products on Amazon, you’ll want to get more product reviews.
 Not only will it help consumers trust your brand, but it will boost your search results rankings with Amazon’s A9 algorithm.
 The higher you appear on search, the more visibility you have, and the more sales you’ll make.

 Failing to be on Yelp means you won’t be successful, especially if you’re a locally-based business.

 If you want proof of Yelp’s success with local businesses, look no further than the laundry list of Case Studies on their website.

 Yelp does require a little more of a hands-on approach than Facebook, though.